junior-devleague/marble-traveller/part-2-controls/2-moving-player.md

 How do we move our player?
 We need to take user input and apply it as forces to our object.
 Since we need to add this functionality, it's time to create a script!

 ## JavaScript vs. UnityScript
 In Unity, developers have the choice of scripting in JavaScript or C#.
 We will be using JavaScript.
-However, Unity uses it's own similar to JavaScript language, UnityScript.
+However, Unity uses its own similar to JavaScript language, UnityScript.
 You will begin to see the differences between the two.

 In general, UnityScript:
 * Requires semi colons